 If all this talk of beer has you salivating for more, check out these beer festivals in Argentina.

-Fiesta Nacional de la Cerveza – Oktoberfest Argentina
+Fiesta Nacional de la Cerveza – National Beer Festival

-Today, the festival takes place over ten days in the Parque Cervecero (Beer Park) built especially for the occasion.
-The main beer brands, both national and international participate in this festival.
+Today, the festival takes place over ten days in the Parque Cervecero or Beer Park, built especially for the occasion.
+The main beer brands, both national and international, participate in this festival.

 For more information check the festival website: Oktoberfest Argentina

-Have you ever tasted Argentina beer?
+Have you ever tasted Argentine beers?
 Tell us your favorite brand in the comments below!

 Savor The Adventure!